 As noted in the table above whilst the income target was exceeded in 2012/13, the actual income received in the following two years was vastly reduced due to the economic climate and latterly the change in PD rights.
-Historically the income target has been influenced by the preceding year, as a result of failing to meet the income target in both 2013/14 and 2014/15 the target for 2015/16 has been reduced and is likely to be met by month 8 (as a result of 2 solar farm applications), whilst this is positive, negotiations are currently ongoing to ensure that next year's income target is set at a realistic point (which is not too high) by taking a longer term view looking at the trend over the last 5 years.
+Historically the income target has been influenced by the preceding year, as a result of failing to meet the income target in both 2013/14 and 2014/15 the target for 2015/16 reduced and was met by month 8 (as a result of 2 solar farm applications).
+In budget setting for 2015/16, accountants accepted our argument to take a longer term view on the Planning budget looking at the trend over the last 5 years (peaks and troughs).

 The service does not retain its fee income in order to re-invest in the service; any additional income received (which from 1st Jan 2015 includes pre-app charges) is recovered by the corporate centre in order to offset the net cost of operating the service or reduce overspend in other areas.
-A 5% directorate levy was imposed on all services within the directorate at the end of 2014/15 in order to offset spend in other areas.